Conservation Data Centre Element Occurrences

 CDC publicly available element occurrences of species and ecosystems are in layers.

-- Publicly available element occurrences: Element occurrences of species and ecosystems at risk that are publicly available
+- Publicly Available Occurrences: Element occurrences of species and ecosystems at risk that are publicly available.
+The majority of CDC data is displayed in this layer.

-- (Historical) publicly available element occurrences: Element occurrences are deemed historical if the last observation was greater than 40 years ago or the element occurrence is considered to be possibly extirpated
+- (Historical) Publicly Available Occurrences: Element occurrences are deemed historical if the last observation was greater than 40 years ago or the element occurrence is considered to be possibly extirpated

-- (Masked secured) publicly available element occurrences: A public view of those element occurrences that are secured – these appear as large “fuzzed” polygons that hide the actual location of the element occurrence and contain no associated information
+- (Masked Secured) Publicly Available Occurrences: A public view of those element occurrences that are secured – these appear as large “fuzzed” polygons that hide the actual location of the element occurrence and contain no associated information

 Secure Element Occurrence Data